amills93/No-Phishing-Zone/Milestone_2/Milestone_2_OUTLINE_V3.md

 - Frame issue of phishing as a behavioral problem.

-    • Note disconnect between typical user action of clicking phishing link, and impacts/results that it has. o How it happens o Why it happens
+    • Note disconnect between typical user action of clicking phishing link, and impacts/results that it has.
+        - How it happens
+        - Why it happens
     • Presentation of our main project idea
     • Impacts we believe this will have in relationship to current state of user awareness and phishing attacks.